Sidechain compression guide for music producers: How to sidechain in the top DAWs

-Get to know the basics of sidechain compression in music producing with our quick intro.
+Get to know the basics of sidechain compression in music producing and how to do it in your DAW.

 As you get started producing you’ll soon begin to notice that instruments in your mix that have similar frequencies can interfere with each other, losing definition in sound.
 One tool available to deal with this is sidechain compression.
 But what exactly is it?

 In this article we will look at this special production technique that has become a favourite among many producers (and is frowned upon by some).
 Before you go on be warned, once you know it you will never unhear it; sidechain compression is everywhere.

 Normal compressors work independently, monitoring the level of a channel’s input and controlling the output volume of that same channel.
 Sidechain compression instead makes sure that a particular instrument is compressed relative to other instruments in a mix.